ycoroneos/LightDraw/README.md

 fragment.
 Lights are identified by a number, which is its index in my light array and also its index in a 1D texture containing all of the light properties of the scene.

+##Bit Packing and Render Buffer Size
+Since we are storing light properties for later use, we cannot have infinite lights.
+The constraints are set by the size of the render buffer.
+I am using a single render buffer of type RGBA_32 which means I can store 32bits of data per fragment.
+Partitioning these bits is sort of arbitrary, but I chose to store 4 lights per fragment.
+This limits me to 2^8 = 256 total active lights in the scene.